gwynforthewyn/cka-vbox-setup/README.md

 ## Why Ubuntu Inside Virtualbox?
 Because Canonical offers [official Vagrant boxes](https://app.vagrantup.com/ubuntu/boxes/focal64) and I don't want to have a compromised system because some toolbag uploaded a whacky box to vagrant.

+## Flannel Installation
+Flannel is tied to the kubeadm init argument --pod-cidr.
+Details are in the setup-flannel.sh script.

+It's not clear to me whether the instructions from flannel upstream to run flanneld on the host are actually necessary.
+If they are, compile-flanneld.sh will get you up and running.

+## Experimenting
+This is a sort of lab environment.
+If you want to mess around with flannel, or any pods or whatever, `kubectl delete -f <path/to/the/resource.yml>` will rescue you regularly.